Moffein/RiskyFixes/README.md

 - Voidsent Flame no longer procs on Newt due to the potential for crashes.
 - Charged Perforator now inherits crit instead of rerolling.
 - Longstanding Solitude no longer causes nullrefs.
+- Breaching Fin no longer applies its damage bonus multiple times.

 ## Survivor Fixes